 Here’s a top and side shot of our crockpot ham when it was done.

-- Baste the ham once or twice if possible throughout the cooking process
+- Baste ham in the Crock once or twice if possible throughout the cooking process

 - It will create a moister ham

-- Use a small measuring cup to scoop the juices at the bottom and just pour on top of your ham
+- Use a small measuring cup to scoop the pineapple juices at the bottom, and just pour on top of your ham

 - I think it creates a moister ham overall in the end